 ¶11 Counihan analogizes her case to State v.
 Tiepelman, 2006 WI 66, 291 Wis.
 2d 179, 717 N.W.2d 1, to support her contention that, in spite of her forfeiture, we should address the merits of her due process argument.
 She asserts, “Like our supreme court did in Tiepelman, this court should review [her] due process claim directly ….”
 In Tiepelman, our supreme court remanded the matter for resentencing because the circuit court relied on inaccurate information about the defendant’s criminal record at sentencing.
 Id., ¶¶29, 31.
 However, Tiepelman does not address the issue of argument forfeiture, and, therefore, is inapposite.

 Coincidentally, District 1 issued a per curiam decision on the same day as the decision in this case that also holds a defendant forfeited his claim for resentencing based on a violation of his due process right to be sentenced on correct information.
 State v.
 Donavinn Coffee, No. 2017AP2292-CR, unpublished slip opinion (WI App Nov.
 6, 2018).
-Neither opinion is binding, though Counihan may be cited for persuasive value only; Coffee, being a per curiam, can’t be cited even for persuasive value.
+Neither opinion is binding, though Counihan may be cited for persuasive value; Coffee, being per curiam, can’t be cited even for persuasive value.
 Rule 809.23(3)(b).
-Nonetheless, the decisions are a portent that forfeiture is going to be used to parry due process challenges to sentencing decisions, so practitioners need to be aware of the issue and how to deal with it.
+Nonetheless, the decisions are a portent that forfeiture is going to be used to parry due process challenges to sentencing decisions.
+So practitioners need to be aware of the issue and how to deal with it.

 Counihan anticipated a forfeiture argument that never came, as the state’s response brief went right to the merits of her claim.
 Her anticipatory rebuttal relied on Tiepelman, which addressed the defendant’s due process claim despite a lack of contemporaneous objection—no doubt because the state didn’t argue forfeiture in Tiepelman, either.
 Coffee, No. 2017Ap2292-CR, ¶11.
 Thus, when the court of appeals decided to address forfeiture in Counihan, Tiepelman is the only case it mentions.

 What the state and the court of appeals don’t acknowledge is that these cases involve information known to defendant before sentencing because it was in the PSI or some other report submitted to the court (indeed, in Benson it was a report submitted by the defense itself in advance of sentencing).
-In Coffee the inaccurate information was not apparently in the PSI (if there even was one), but was referred to by the state in its sentencing argument.
-So it’s not clear Coffee knew before sentencing the state would cite the information and thus had the opportunity to review and formulate a challenge to the information.
-Absent that advance knowledge, it strikes one as a bit unfair to expect the defendant to be prepared to object to and challenge the information.
+In Coffee the inaccurate information was not apparently in the PSI (if there even was one); instead, it was referred to by the state in its sentencing argument.
+So it’s not clear Coffee knew before sentencing the state would cite the information or that he had the opportunity to review and formulate a challenge to the information.
+Absent that advance knowledge, it is unfair to expect the defendant to be prepared to object to and challenge the information.

 It is even more unfair to expect an objection in Counihan.
 There the information was collected by the judge, who engaged in his own investigation, without notice to the parties, the results of which were not disclosed until the judge was making his sentencing remarks.
-Unless defense counsel is a clairvoyant, objecting will require interrupting the court during its sentencing remarks.
-Many an appellate lawyer has read a sentencing transcript where the judge shuts down an interruption to his or her sentencing remarks with a curt “it’s my turn to talk now.”
-More to the point, no published decision squarely holds that preserving due process challenges to what a judge says or does in the course of explaining the sentence—versus information provided in, e.g., a PSI—requires contemporaneous objection.
+Unless defense counsel is clairvoyant, objecting will require interrupting the court during its sentencing remarks.
+Many an appellate lawyer has read a sentencing transcript where the judge shuts down any interruption to his or her sentencing remarks with a curt “it’s my turn to talk now.”
+More to the point, no published decision squarely holds that preserving a due process challenge to what a judge says or does in the course of explaining the sentence—as opposed to information provided in, e.g., a PSI—requires contemporaneous objection.
 After all, a postconviction motion, rather than a contemporaneous objection, is the accepted method for challenging the court’s exercise of sentencing discretion, so why isn’t that good enough for the issue Counihan raised?

-On the other hand,… what happened to Counihan was an obvious, even egregious violation of two fundamentals of due process: Notice and the opportunity to be heard.
+On the other hand… what happened to Counihan was an obvious, even egregious violation of two fundamentals of due process: Notice and opportunity to be heard.
 Shouldn’t the trial counsel have reflexively stood up and said, “Wait a minute, judge; what information are you talking about?
+Where’d you get that?
 Why didn’t you tell us about that in advance?
 We want to see those files and have a chance to respond.
 You have to set this hearing over so we can do that.
 We have the right to be heard.”
 Easy, right?

 The lesson for postconviction counsel is that if you discover there’s a problem with information the court relied on at the sentencing hearing but there was no objection to the information by trial counsel, in addition to any attempt to directly challenge the court’s reliance on the information you should include an alternative ineffective assistance of counsel claim.